CodeYourFuture/Project-Web-Developer-Requirements/README.md

 ## Deadlines and commmunication

-- The deadline is 6th of August.
+- The deadline is set in Slack
 - Commit often, and update your Pull Request after each stage, and ask a mentor to review it.
-- We expect status updates on your progress on **Friday 28th of July** and **Thursday 3rd August** by email to **cyf.tests@gmail.com** (addressed to CodeYourFuture)
+- We expect status updates on your progress twice per week sent by email to your Programme Manager or Tech Ed leader (ask).
 - Write a professional email addressing us (the client) asking for more details.
 Even though most of our communication is through Slack, Emails remain an important communication tool (especially when applying for jobs).
 - Continue communicating on Slack as usual
 - *Important* - this page will be a starting point for future work including node.js/server side development.